yext/search-core/docs/answers-core.answersconfig.endpoints.md

 ## AnswersConfig.endpoints property

-URLs to various Answers services.
+Overrides for the URLs which are used when making requests to the Answers API.

 <b>Signature:</b>